unclealex72/flac-manager/README.md

 After installation, the following commands are available:

 + `flacman-checkout [directories]` Checkout all the FLAC files into the staging area so they can be retagged.
-+ `flacman-checkin [directories]` Checkin all the FLAC files into the music library and also convert them to M4A.
++ `flacman-checkin [directories]` Checkin all the FLAC files into the music library and also convert them to M4A and MP3.
 + `flacman-own --users users [directories]` Add all the FLAC files in the supplied directories (either staged or not) to users' collections.
   `users` is a comma separated list of user names.